SPA4083 : Level D (HE Further Advanced) Spanish: Translation & Interpreting

 Teaching Rationale And Relationship

-Language classes will introduce, model and offer guidance in each of the skills that students are required to practise during the course (e.g. summary and essay writing, intensive reading, taking part in critical discussions, oral presentation, translation and liaison interpreting, etc.).
+Language classes will introduce, model and offer guidance in each of the skills that students are required to practise during the course (e.g. intensive reading, taking part in critical discussions, oral presentation, translation and liaison interpreting, etc.).

 Language classes will introduce, model and offer guidance in each of the skills that students are required to practise during the course (translation and liaison interpreting).